 In many ways, it’s not too different from what maintenance technicians do for a tank water heater.
-The system receives an inspection, the natural gas burners are cleaned off, and checks made for problems with leaks.
+The system receives an inspection, the natural gas burners are cleaned off, and checks are made for problems with leaks.
 As with any natural gas appliance, a tankless water heater will be looked over for any potential gas leaks from the combustion chamber.

 Storage tank water heaters need an occasional flush, but tankless water heaters should have a flush each year during maintenance.
 This helps to remove mineral build-up inside the unit.
-Even a small amount of mineral deposits in a tankless water heater can block water from moving through the unit and result in a drop in water pressure.
+Even a small number of mineral deposits in a tankless water heater can block water from moving through the unit and result in a drop in water pressure.
 (If plumbers find large amounts of hard water deposits in the system, they’ll recommend you have a water softener installed for the house.)

 Catching Repairs Early